SamBalakhanei/CS180P4/Tests.md

 ** Assume that the user is a tutor

-1. User selects the Search Student button
+1. User selects the "Search Student" button
 2. User sees a new page with a search textbox (default text being: exampleUser)
 3. User selects the search textbox
 4. User enters desired keyword
-5. User selects search button
+5. User selects "search" button
 6. User receives a JOptionPane message: “User not found!
 Would you like to try again?”.
-7. User selects no button
+7. User selects "no" button

 Expected result: Client side of program ends.
 Server continues to keep running.